compsci-p4-p8/plan/README.md

-# todolist-plan
+# plan
-the plan for the todo list app
+the plan for the school app

 Ideal Technologies:
 - SQLite